By: Cathy A.

-- Choosing specific subject: Choosing the right and appealing subject is essential for a good descriptive essay. research and make a list of the topics that interest you and see which one you could use for your essay. make sure that you know how to work on that topic before finalizing it.
+Choosing the right and appealing subject is essential for a good descriptive essay.
+Research and make a list of the topics that interest you and see which one you could use for your essay. make sure that you know how to work on that topic before finalizing it.

-- Organize the details: Once you have chosen the details and organize them in chronological order.
-The step is especially important if you are talking about an event because then you have to add details related to the event.
+Once you have chosen the details and organize them in chronological order.
+This step is especially important if you are talking about an event because then you have to add details related to the event.

-- Do not drag the essay: Dragging the essay will do no good for your essay.
-Writing engaging essay is essential for successful descriptive essay writing.
-Coherent, relevant and engaging facts will add credibility and a natural flair into your essay.
+Dragging the essay will do no good for your essay.
+Writing an engaging essay is essential for successful descriptive essay writing.
+Coherent, relevant, and engaging facts will add credibility and a natural flair to your essay.

 Not sure if you could write an impressive and engaging descriptive essay?